fredgibbs/fredgibbs.github.io/courses/food-technology-society/schedule.md

 {% include alert.html class='danger' title='DUE: Executive Summaries' text="
 These readings are fine, but they should seem a bit superficial after this course.
-Using the readings as a jumping off point, prepare an executive summary addressing the question: How does history help us understand the concept of natural food?
+Using these readings on 'natural' as a jumping off point, prepare an executive summary addressing the questions: How does history help us understand the concept of natural food?
 If we have to define it, what's at stake?
 What issues are most important?
 What kinds of questions should we be asking?
 Consult the [Executive Summary Writing Guide](exec-summary-guide).
 "%}